 Application of advanced level of skills learned in Respiratory Care Leadership and Management I through a case based model approach in various aspects of providing respiratory health care management.
 Students will identify and apply strategic models to analyze problems, formulate solutions, and make sound decisions.

 RPTH B60 Advanced Neonatal and Pediatric Respiratory Care (3 units)

 Advanced concepts of neonatal and pediatric respiratory care.
-Emphasis placed on neonatal and pediatric pathophysiology and on specific therapeutic needs of neonates and children.
-Students will demonstrate competence in assessment skills, formulation of treatment plans, and application of specific respiratory care modalities for neonatal and pediatric patients.
+Emphasis placed on neonatal and pediatric: Anatomy, cardiopulmonary disease, pathophysiology, high risk procedures, transport, inter-professional collaboration and communication, professionalism, evidence-based medicine, quality assurance and the advanced therapeutic needs of children.
+Students will demonstrate competence in assessment skills, formulation of patient care plans and application of specific respiratory care modalities for neonatal and pediatric patients.

 RPTH B90 Respiratory Care Capstone Project (4 units)

-Capstone course in Respiratory Care focused in areas of advanced cardiopulmonary respiratory care, leadership and management, case management, research, education, or other special area of interest.
-Student will identify and complete a project applying knowledge and skills learned in the program.
-Projects will be developed in collaboration with faculty and community members and are aligned with student area of interest.
+Capstone course in Respiratory Care focuses in areas of advanced cardiopulmonary respiratory care, leadership and management, case management, research, education, or other special areas of interest.
+Students will identify and complete a project applying knowledge and skills learned in the program.
+Projects will be developed in collaboration with faculty and community members and are aligned with student areas of interest.